Dear and valued collector,

 I am proud to claim ‘Kiln Free Fresher Planet’.
 The downside of fired pottery are the many hours of extremely high temperatures that fired clay requires to become ‘pottery’.
 I believe Kilns represent an irresponsible waste of energy and an unacceptable contribution to ‘OUR’ planet’s global warming’.

 An excerpt from some background research of mine, for example, states that - ‘it might have been OK to fire pottery vessels 12,000 years ago, when the world population counted a total of less than 20 million people and consumerism did not exist.
-Since then the world population has grown 350 times larger, which coupled with the last century's revolution of industrial mass production, have increased the number of kilns to unsustainable levels while chasing the ever-growing needs of consumerism’ - Similar issue with regards to the abuse of ivory - ‘it might have been OK to use ivory to make knives, spoons and artifacts 12,000 years ago when all they were doing was to recycle the ivory of dead animals.
+Since then the world population has grown 350 times larger, which coupled with the last century's revolution of industrial mass production, have increased the number of kilns to unsustainable levels while chasing the ever-growing needs of consumerism’ - Similar issue with regards to the abuse of ivory - ‘it might have been OK to use ivory to make knives, spoons and artifacts 12,000 years ago when all our ancestors were doing was to recycle the ivory of dead animals.
 But today our elephants and are in real danger’. - They are being killed!

 My Haute Sculpture Atelier© emulates the ancient 'look, feel & aura' of prehistoric and primitive pottery artifacts, but I use no ‘Kiln’.
 It emulates ancient ivory artifacts, but I ‘Kill’ no Elephants.
 I emulate rare exotic woods, but I do not contribute in destroying our forests.
 My background research report explains and justifies the reasoning behind my atelier’s values, processes and objectives.
 This will soon be made available on my websites and social network pages.